 Unless you already know a literary agent, book publisher, famous author, or are extremely lucky, a query letter is your best chance to get your foot into the publishing business.

 A query letter is a ONE PAGE professional letter describing your book and yourself to a literary agent.
 If the literary agent is interested in your book, he/she will typically write back and request that you send a portion or completed manuscript, which he/she will then read and evaluate.
-If he/she likes the manuscript and thinks it has potential to sell, the literary agent may offer
+If he/she likes the manuscript and thinks it has potential to sell, the literary agent may offer representation.

 Some literary agents may request that you include the first few pages of your manuscript or a separate synopsis with your query, but that is strictly up to the individual literary agent.

 No one knows.
-Every literary agent seems to have their own idea of what makes a perfect query letter.
+Every literary agent has their own idea of what makes a perfect query letter.
 Some like quirky and clever, some like professional and reserved (most lean towards professional and reserved, so use quirky sparingly).
 But even the literary agents who have very specific ideas of what they do or do not like will often highlight and praise a query that breaks the rules they themselves set down.
 So, what does this mean for you?
 It means there is no easy answer.
 Your best bet is to read as many sample query letters as you can find, pick the style you like best and give it a try.

 There are many literary agents who keep blogs and will often post examples of good or bad query letters.
 Here are a few of them: